cardano-foundation/CIPs/CIP-0072/README.md

 We went back and forth whether we should actually store link (links) to off-chain metadata, eventually we settled on a solution that this is required because there could be a situation that a dApp registration may have off-chain metadata stored somewhere but some stores have it, others don't have it.
 Now it is required that a dApp developer points to at least one store that has off-chain metadata (as a reference metadata).

-### Limited fields dApp Registration (what is mandatory / what is not)
-It has been debated whether scripts / versions should NOT be mandatory.
-There are use cases which require only basic dApp information, such as dApp developer, website, twitter link, etc, there are, however, also use cases that require analysing of this dApp performance data and basic information won't suffice.
-To encourage dApps to share scripts (which are hard to reverse engineer and analyse) for the moment this CIP enforces and makes it a requirement to list all scripts including all script hashes belonging to a dApp.

 ### Optional Release Name?
-Release Name is a field, which dApp developers can use on top of release version, it has been debated whether field should be mandatory or optional but eventually it has been agreed that we do not want to enforce this field, dapp release is an optional field, dApp version, however, needs to follow semver and is a mandatory field.
+Release Name is a field, which dApp developers can use on top of Release Version, it has been debated whether field should be mandatory or optional but eventually it has been agreed that we do not want to enforce this field, Release Name is an optional field, Release Version, however, needs to follow semver and is a mandatory field.

 ### Canonical JSON
-At the begining neither on-chain, nor off-chain storage has been following RFC 8785 (canonical JSON) but we reached a point that, due to consistency checks, we need to take hash of both on-chain and off-chain and this forced us to stipulate that both on-chain and off-chain metadata documents need to be converted according to RFC 8785 before taking a blake2b-256 hash of them.
+At the begining neither on-chain, nor off-chain JSON has been following RFC 8785 (canonical JSON) but we reached a point that, due to consistency checks, we need to take hash of both on-chain and off-chain and this forced us to stipulate that both on-chain and off-chain metadata documents need to be converted according to RFC 8785 before taking a blake2b-256 hash of them.

 ### On-Chain Signature Scope